 Apply a sort to field order

-In the Feature Layer or Standalone Table ribbon, in the Field Order group, options exist to sort ascending or descending by field name.
+On the Fields tab for a Feature Layer or Standalone Table, in the Field Order group, options exist to sort ascending or descending by field name.
 Alternatively, double-click the desired column to sort ascending or descending.

 Edit a field's name and alias